lainlives/ppp-fedora-setup/README.md

 ## **🚨🚨🚨 WARNING! 🚨🚨🚨**
 This is a **barely tested** collection of scripts written by someone who has never written a bash script for other people to use!
 It involves the **dd** command and **sudo**.
 This is **VERY DANGEROUS** - please do not run it unless you have read and fully understood what it will do.
 Better yet, read the scripts to learn how to install the image manually.

+For prebuilt images, see the [releases](https://github.com/nikhiljha/pp-fedora-sdsetup/releases) page.
+All images after Nov 2020 were built by @Torbuntu.

 ## Dependencies

 - wget